ibm-cloud-docs/databases-for-redis/work-with-connection-strings.md

 The {{site.data.keyword.databases-for-redis_full}} service is provisioned with authentication enabled.
 You need a username and password to connect and issue commands.
 The username for Redis is always "admin".

-You have to set the admin password before connecting to the database For more information, see the [Setting the Admin Password](./admin-password.html) page.
+You have to set the admin password before you connect to the database.
+For more information, see the [Setting the Admin Password](./admin-password.html) page.
 {: .tip}

 The simplest way to retrieve connection information is from the [cloud databases plug-in](./working-cli.html#the-cloud-databases-plugin).
 Use the `ibmcloud cdb deployment-connections` command to display a formatted connection URI for your deployment.
 For example, to retrieve a connection string for a deployment named  "NewRedis", use the following command.